Congress set to confirm Biden’s electoral win over Trump

-WASHINGTON (NewsNation Now) — President Donald Trump’s effort to overturn the presidential election is going before Congress as lawmakers convene for a joint session Wednesday to confirm the Electoral College vote won by Joe Biden.
+WASHINGTON (AP) — President Donald Trump’s extraordinary effort to overturn the presidential election is going before Congress as lawmakers convene for a joint session to confirm the Electoral College vote won by Joe Biden.

-NewsNation will livestream the joint session in the player above.
-Tune into NewsNation Wednesday night at 8/7c for a full report.
+The typically routine proceeding Wednesday will be anything but, a political confrontation unseen to such intensity since the aftermath of the Civil War, as Trump mounts a desperate effort to stay in office.
 The president’s Republican allies in the House and Senate plan to object to the election results, heeding supporters’ plea to “fight for Trump” as he stages a rally outside the White House.
+It’s tearing the party apart.

+The last-gasp effort is all but certain to fail, defeated by bipartisan majorities in Congress prepared to accept the November results.
+Biden, who won the Electoral College 306-232, is to be inaugurated Jan.
+20.

+The joint session of Congress, required by law, will convene at 1 p.m.
+EST before a watchful, restless nation — months after the election, two weeks before the inauguration’s traditional peaceful transfer of power and against the backdrop of a surging COVID-19 pandemic.

 Despite Trump’s repeated claims of voter fraud, election officials and his own former attorney general have said there were no problems on a scale that would change the outcome.
 All the states have certified their results as fair and accurate, by Republican and Democratic officials alike.

-The joint session of Congress, required by law, will convene at 1 p.m.
-EST Wednesday — months after the the Nov.
-3 election, two weeks before the inauguration’s traditional peaceful transfer of power and against the backdrop of the COVID-19 pandemic.

-Senate Majority Leader Mitch McConnell, who warned his party off this challenge, is expected to deliver early remarks.
-House Speaker Nancy Pelosi, set to gavel proceedings on her side of the Capitol, called it a day of “enormous historic significance.”
-It is about “guaranteeing trust in our democratic system,” she said in a letter to colleagues.

-Vice President Mike Pence will preside Wednesday over the joint session, though his role is only ministerial.
-But he is under growing pressure from Trump to tip it to the president’s favor, despite having no power to affect the outcome.
+Pence has a largely ceremonial role, opening the sealed envelopes from the states after they are carried in mahogany boxes used for the occasion, and reading the results aloud.
+But he is under growing pressure from Trump to overturn the will of the voters and tip the results in the president’s favor, despite having no legal power to affect the outcome.

+“Do it Mike, this is a time for extreme courage!”
+Trump tweeted Wednesday.

+With the Senate results from Georgia streaming in, Trump amplified his pleas to stay in office as a veto check on Democrats.
+The country “NEEDS THE PRESIDENCY MORE THAN EVER,” he tweeted after Raphael Warnock won one of runoff election seats.

 While other vice presidents, including Al Gore and Richard Nixon, also presided over their own defeats, Pence supports those Republican lawmakers mounting challenges to the 2020 outcome.

-“I hope that our great vice president comes through for us,” Trump said at a rally in Georgia this week.
-“He’s a great guy.
-Of course, if he doesn’t come through, I won’t like him quite as much.”

 It’s not the first time lawmakers have challenged results.
 Democrats did in 2017 and 2005.
-But the intensity of Trump’s challenge is like nothing in modern times, and an outpouring of current and elected GOP officials warn the showdown is sowing distrust in government and eroding Americans’ faith in the election process.
+But the intensity of Trump’s challenge is like nothing in modern times, and an outpouring of current and elected GOP officials warn the showdown is sowing distrust in government and eroding Americans’ faith in democracy.

+Sen. Mitt Romney, R-Utah, told reporters on Capitol Hill that Trump’s election challenge has “disgraced the office of the presidency.”

+“We’ll proceed as the Constitution demands and tell our supporters the truth — whether or not they want to hear it,” Romney said.

-More than a dozen Republican senators led by Josh Hawley of Missouri and Ted Cruz of Texas, along with as many as 100 House Republicans, are pressing ahead to raise objections to the state results of Biden’s win.
+Still, more than a dozen Republican senators led by Josh Hawley of Missouri and Ted Cruz of Texas, along with as many as 100 House Republicans, are pressing ahead to raise objections to individual states’ reports of Biden’s wins.

 Under the rules of the joint session, any objection to a state’s electoral tally needs to be submitted in writing by at least one member of the House and one of the Senate to be considered.
 Each objection will force two hours of deliberations in the House and Senate, ensuring a long day.